 The symptoms may not show up right away and can take between six to seven weeks to appear.

-Hepatitis C is transmitted through blood contaminated with the hepatitis C virus.
+Hepatitis C is transmitted through blood contaminated with HCV.
+It can be spread through:

 - organ transplants

 - sharing personal items, such as razors or toothbrushes

 - giving birth (from a mother to their baby)

 Some forms of hepatitis are spread sexually, but hepatitis C is less likely to be spread through sexual means than through other means.